snac-cooperative/snac_eac_cpf_utils/readme.md

     git version 1.8.1

 If git --version did not work, then check that your $PATH environment variable has a path to git.
-Find git with with 'which', or 'locate', or by examining the installer log.
-Look at the values in $PATH to verify that git path is a default (or not).
+Discovery the path to git by using the shell commands 'which', or 'locate', or by examining the installer log.
+Look at the values in $PATH to verify that the git path is a default (or not).
 The MacOS installer puts git in /usr/local/git/bin.
 Linux users using a package or software manager (yum, apt, dpkg, KDE software center, etc.) can skip this step since their git will be in a standard path.
 Here are some typical commands:

     which git
     locate git
     echo $PATH

+    > which git
+    /usr/bin/git

+    > echo $PATH
+    /usr/local/bin:/bin:/usr/bin:/home/mst3k/bin:/usr/local/sbin:/usr/sbin:/sbin:/usr/java/latest/bin:/home/mst3k/bin:.

 The most common problem is simply that your default path doesn't include git's directory.
 You may wish to edit your shell rc file (.bashrc) to add the path to git to PATH.
 Add this line to .bashrc (bash) or .zshrc